18F/handbook/_pages/performance-management/index.md

 ### Who is eligible for the end of year performance bonus?

-Employees who occupy eligible positions as of September 30, 2021, and who receive an eligible rating of record, will receive an Individual Performance Award (IPA).
-“Ratings of Record (Annual)” should be completed in HR Links by November 15, or that employee may not receive their award timely.
+Employees who occupy eligible positions as of September 30, 2022, and who receive an eligible rating of record, may receive an Individual Performance Award (IPA).
+This section will be updated accordingly, once GSA provides guidance on IPAs.

 Subject to the availability of funds, OCFO and OHRM plan to distribute IPAs as follows:

-- **Level 5 summary ratings:** Up to 3.85% of adjusted basic pay, or up to 80 hours of time off, subject to budget availability.
+* **Level 5 summary ratings:** Up to 3.85% of adjusted basic pay, or up to 80 hours of time off, subject to budget availability.
-- **Level 4 summary ratings:** Up to 2.1% of adjusted basic pay, or up to 44 hours of time off subject to budget availability.
+* **Level 4 summary ratings:** Up to 2.1% of adjusted basic pay, or up to 44 hours of time off subject to budget availability.
-- **"High 3" summary ratings:** Up to 0.385% of adjusted basic pay, or up to 8 hours of time off subject to budget availability for employees who receive a Level 3 summary rating with one or more critical elements weighted 15% or greater, rated at Level 4 or Level 5.
+* **"High 3" summary ratings:** Up to 0.385% of adjusted basic pay, or up to 8 hours of time off subject to budget availability for employees who receive a Level 3 summary rating with one or more critical elements weighted 15% or greater, rated at Level 4 or Level 5.

 The final award percentages for Level 5, Level 4 and Level 3 summary ratings will be determined when all performance reviews are complete.
 In the event the above targets for the Level 3, Level 4 and Level 5 summary ratings cannot be met due to budget constraints, the percentage payouts for awards will be decreased proportionally.
 Summary ratings are not an average score — [they are assigned as defined on InSite](https://insite.gsa.gov/topics/hr-pay-and-leave/performance-management/performance-management-appraising).

-IPAs are targeted to be paid out in December 2021, as in previous years.
+IPAs are targeted to be paid out in December 2022, as in previous years.
 However, the IPA payout date depends upon the status of the Continuing Resolution and FY22 funding.

 ### Selecting award preference in HR Links

 If you are eligible for an end-of-year individual performance award (cash or time-off), **please make a selection no later than November 15th.** If you would like to keep the same selection type as FY20, no further action is needed.

-- **Monetary award:** This is the default option in HR Links.
+* **Monetary award:** This is the default option in HR Links.
 No action is needed in HR Links **unless you specified award time off for the prior review cycle**

-  - To change from **LEAVE** to **CASH**, you need to change your “Time Off Award Preference” to **“Inactive”** and you must then use the **“Save”** button.
+  * To change from **LEAVE** to **CASH**, you need to change your “Time Off Award Preference” to **“Inactive”** and you must then use the **“Save”** button.
-  - **_Note:_** These [instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf) show where to make the change in HR Links, but they are missing the critical "Inactive" and "Save" steps.
+  * ***Note:*** These [instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf) show where to make the change in HR Links, but they are missing the critical "Inactive" and "Save" steps.

-- **Award leave:** If you would like to select award time off in lieu of a monetary award, please follow [these instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf).
+* **Award leave:** If you would like to select award time off in lieu of a monetary award, please follow [these instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf).

 ## Training

-- Online [Performance Management Program](https://hcm03.ns2cloud.com/sf/learning?destUrl=https%3a%2f%2fgsa%2dhcm03%2ens2cloud%2ecom%2flearning%2fuser%2fdeeplink%5fredirect%2ejsp%3flinkId%3dPROGRAM%5fDETAILS%26programID%3dGSA%2dPERFORMANCE%5fMANAGEMENT%26fromSF%3dY&company=GSAHCM03) to support performance management of both organizations and employees including tools and job aids.
+* Online [Performance Management Program](https://hcm03.ns2cloud.com/sf/learning?destUrl=https%3a%2f%2fgsa%2dhcm03%2ens2cloud%2ecom%2flearning%2fuser%2fdeeplink%5fredirect%2ejsp%3flinkId%3dPROGRAM%5fDETAILS%26programID%3dGSA%2dPERFORMANCE%5fMANAGEMENT%26fromSF%3dY&company=GSAHCM03) to support performance management of both organizations and employees including tools and job aids.
 Courses include, but is not limited to the following:

-  - Performance Management Overview – Refresher and introduction of the performance management program.
+  * Performance Management Overview – Refresher and introduction of the performance management program.
-  - Performance Planning Cascading Goals – Learn the importance of cascading goals to align with organizational performance to support organizational success.
+  * Performance Planning Cascading Goals – Learn the importance of cascading goals to align with organizational performance to support organizational success.
-  - Performance Planning Establishing SMART Performance Plans – Learn the importance of writing measurable plans to support organizational outcomes.
+  * Performance Planning Establishing SMART Performance Plans – Learn the importance of writing measurable plans to support organizational outcomes.
-  - Self-Assessments – Learn to write effective self-assessment to support the promotion of accomplishments.
+  * Self-Assessments – Learn to write effective self-assessment to support the promotion of accomplishments.
-  - Planning an Effective Appraisal - “Newly added” Learn what is needed and to how to prepare for an appraisal.
+  * Planning an Effective Appraisal - “Newly added” Learn what is needed and to how to prepare for an appraisal.
-  - Awards – Learn about the available awards within GSA.
+  * Awards – Learn about the available awards within GSA.

-- HR Links [Online Training and Guidance](https://insite.gsa.gov/topics/hr-pay-and-leave/performance-management/performance-management-systems).
+* HR Links [Online Training and Guidance](https://insite.gsa.gov/topics/hr-pay-and-leave/performance-management/performance-management-systems).
 Courses include, but is not limited to the following:

-  - Create & Submit a Performance plan
+  * Create & Submit a Performance plan
-  - Acknowledge a Performance plan
+  * Acknowledge a Performance plan
-  - Mid-Year Self-Assessment
+  * Mid-Year Self-Assessment
-  - Acknowledge a Mid-Year Progress Review
+  * Acknowledge a Mid-Year Progress Review
-  - Acknowledge an Evaluation
+  * Acknowledge an Evaluation